menu

 Overview

 Yeagertown is a very small town located in the state of Pennsylvania.
 With a population of 1,002 people and just one neighborhood, Yeagertown is the 831st largest community in Pennsylvania.
-Yeagertown has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Yeagertown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-When you are in Yeagertown, you'll notice that it is more blue-collar than most other communities in America.
-36.69% of Yeagertown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Yeagertown is a blue-collar town, with 36.69% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Yeagertown is a town of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Yeagertown who work in office and administrative support (27.22%), management occupations (8.43%), and sales jobs (7.99%).

 Setting & Lifestyle